gnulnx/python-color-logger/README.md

 the original documentation for this project is at: http://plumberjack.blogspot.co.uk/2010/12/colorizing-logging-output-in-terminals.html

-pthon-color-logger forked this project at version 0.3.3 to add support for custom coloring in classses derived from ColorizingStreamHandler
+pthon-color-logger forked this project at version 0.3.3 to add support for custom coloring in classses derived from ColorizingStreamHandler.

 Install: